GeraldCNelson/heatstress-GCB/README.md

 [![DOI](https://zenodo.org/badge/xxxx.svg)](https://zenodo.org/badge/latestdoi/xxxxx)

-# "Global reductions in manual agricultural work capacity due to climate change" - R code and selected data to calculate the PWC metric for heat stress facing agricultural workers in different potential climate futures
+# "Global reductions in manual agricultural work capacity due to climate change" - R code and selected data to calculate the PWC metric for heat stress facing agricultural workers in potential climate futures

 ## Description of the data and file structure
-The code and data needed to reproduce the results in Global Change Biology, "Global reductions in manual agricultural work capacity due to climate change (under review)" are available in the Dryad site (data, 79 GB) ([https://doi.org/10.5061/dryad.xxxxx](https://doi.org/10.5061/dryad.xxxxx)) and the Zenodo site (code and small data sets) ([https://doi.org/10.5281/zenodo.xxxxx](https://doi.org/10.5281/zenodo.xxxxx)).
+The code and data needed to reproduce the results in Global Change Biology, "Global reductions in manual agricultural work capacity due to climate change (under review)" are available in the Zenodo site (code to download the climate data and prepare the results in the GCB paper and small data sets) ([https://doi.org/10.5281/zenodo.xxxxx](https://doi.org/10.5281/zenodo.xxxxx)).

-To generate the results, the _Directory structure_ section below describes the directories needed (and should automatically be created when the zenodo files are downloaded) and what is contained in them.The _Order of operations_ section describes the order in which the R code files need to be run to generate the results.
+The _Directory structure_ section below describes the directories needed (and should automatically be created when the zenodo files are downloaded) and what is contained in them.The _Order of operations_ section describes the order in which the R code files need to be run to generate the results.

 ## Directory structure - to be updated